pydicom/pynetdicom/docs/user/association.rst

     from pynetdicom.pdu_primitives import UserIdentityNegotiation

     ae = AE()
-    # Presentation contexts proposed as a QR SCU
+    # Contexts proposed as a QR SCU
     ae.requested_contexts = QueryRetrievePresentationContexts
-    # Presentation contexts supported as a Storage SCP: requires Role Selection
+    # Contexts supported as a Storage SCP - requires Role Selection
     ae.requested_contexts = StoragePresentationContexts

     # Add role selection items for the storage contexts we will be supporting